t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 ~~~~~~~~~~~~~~~~~~~
 {: artwork-align="center" #rl-fig1 title="Model of IoT Edge Computing"}

-In the distributed model described in {{rl-fig2}}, the edge computing domain is composed of IoT edge gateways and IoT end devices which are also used as computing nodes.
+In the distributed model described in {{rl-fig2}}, the edge computing domain is composed of IoT edge gateways and IoT devices which are also used as computing nodes.
 Edge computing domains are connected with a remote/cloud network, and with their respective service operator's system.
-IoT end devices/computing nodes provide logical functions, as part of a distributed machine learning application.
-The processing capabilities in IoT end devices being limited, they require the support of other nodes: the training process for AI services is executed at IoT edge gateways or cloud networks and the prediction (inference) service is executed in the IoT end devices.
+IoT devices/computing nodes provide logical functions, as part of a distributed machine learning application.
+The processing capabilities in IoT devices being limited, they require the support of other nodes: the training process for AI services is executed at IoT edge gateways or cloud networks and the prediction (inference) service is executed in the IoT devices.

 ~~~~~~~~~~~~~~~~~~~ aasvg
 +----------------------------------------------+